SOS Feeding Therapy Castle Hill

 • Support caregivers with resources and information aimed at continued improvements in home and community environments.

-Modes of Delivery and Structure
+SOS Feeding Therapy Castle Hill – Modes of Delivery and Structure

-The program runs for 10 weeks.
+Our SOS Feeding Therapy Castle Hill program runs for 10 weeks.
 Each week consists of gross motor exercises followed by a structured therapy meal.
 The therapy meal includes a range of foods from a variety of food groups and texture groups.
 The foods are presented one-by-one, which is different to how meals at home may work.
-Therapy meals focus on a child’s skill-set and how they can respond to a range of foods.
-Sometimes the food is presented a few times through the course of the program to evaluate progress of the underlying skills required for eating.

 Mealtime skills we work on in the therapy meal include (but are not limited to):